Ankit Chadha: Career

 Ankit spent 4 years (2008 – 2012) working in the corporate world in the digital marketing space before he found his calling for Storytelling.

 Under the mentorship of Mahmood Farooqui, he learnt the art of Urdu storytelling known as dastangoi, an oral form that revolves around the dastango or storyteller, using their voice to conjure up an elaborate cast of characters, transporting audiences to distant worlds and making them think about their own immediate reality.
 In 2012, he also delivered a talk at TEDx on Dastangoi.

-After he perfected what his ustaad had taught him, Ankit began to boldly experiment with the form to create new stories from his wide reading and fierce curiosity.
-He went wherever his heart led him, and collaborations rapidly shaped up with singers, scholars and storytellers.
+After studying under his ustaad, Ankit began to experiment with the form to create new stories; he also collaborated with singers, scholars, and storytellers.

 He experimented with scripting on contemporary themes like mobile ecosystem, corporate culture, digital divide and nomadic pastoralism in dastangoi.
 He performed at major festivals in India including Old World Theatre Fest (Delhi), Repertwahr Fest (Lucknow), Sunday to Sunday Theatre Fest (Ahmedabad), and Kabir Fest (Mumbai).
 He was also a speaker/performer on Children's literature at the Jaipur Litfest; Bookaroo, Srinagar; Kahaani Festival.

 While Ankit received tremendous media attention for his capacity to hold audiences spellbound, his work as a peace educator merits more visibility.
 In 2013, he was selected by Seeds of Peace, a peace building and leadership development organisation in the US, to participate in a two-week programme for educators called ‘Making History’.
 His association with the organisation deepened further, and he was part of a follow-up programme in Jordan.
 On that trip, he also visited Jerusalem, and came back with stories that had seeped under his skin.
 He was later awarded the New Visions for Peace Fellowship, which took him to Cyprus.
 Ankit was in the process of developing Project Agora, which would explore how history can be taught through creative means that encourage critical thinking.